Waxing Crescent on

 Moon before descending node

-8 days after ascending node on 2 December 2053 at 16:41 in ♍ Virgo.
-The Moon is located north of the ecliptic over the following 5 days, until the lunar orbit crosses from North to South in descending node on 17 December 2053 at 00:48 in ♓ Pisces.
+8 days after ascending node on 2 December 2053 at 16:41 in ♍ Virgo the Moon is positioned north of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from North to South in descending node on 17 December 2053 at 00:48 in ♓ Pisces.

 Moon at southern standstill

 At 12:05 the Moon is meeting its standstill point to reach South declination of ∠-18.771°.
 This is the year's southernmost lunar standstill of 2053.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠18.770° at the point of next standstill in ♋ Cancer on 25 December 2053 at 11:21.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠18.770° at the point of next northern standstill in ♋ Cancer on 25 December 2053 at 11:21.

 Syzygy in 13 days